Ricardo Arona: Background

 Arona was born on 17 July 1978 in Niteroi, Brazil.
-He trained in judo and karate before transitioning into Brazilian jiu-jitsu (BJJ) after seeing a vale tudo fight at the age of 13.
-Arona came to Carlson Gracie at the age of 18 when he was a purple belt and would go on to win numerous titles in BJJ and submission wrestling.
+He trained in Judo and Karate before transitioning into Brazilian Jiu-Jitsu and Capoeira after seeing a Vale Tudo fight at the age of 13.
+Arona came to Carlson Gracie at the age of 18 when he was a purple belt and would go on to win numerous titles in BJJ and Submission Wrestling.

 Arona is the only ADCC competitor to go undefeated without losing a single point in any match.

 Mixed martial arts career

 Fighting Network RINGS

 Soon after ADCC, Arona joined Fighting Network RINGS, a Japanese mixed martial arts promotion.
-His debut match would against aging sambo champion Andrei Kopylov, who Arona defeated by unanimous decision after controlling him positionally for most of the match.
+His debut match would against aging Sambo champion Andrei Kopylov, who Arona defeated by unanimous decision after controlling him positionally for most of the match.
 He then beat Jeremy Horn by split decision, and went to participate in the King of Kings tournament, but was eliminated at the first round by Fedor Emelianenko in Arona's first loss.
 Although the Brazilian controlled Emelianenko with takedowns and superior ground game, as RINGS's ruleset gave more scoring to aggression than positional control, Fedor was awarded the decision for attempting more submissions during the match.

-Arona's next opponent was professional wrestler Hiromitsu Kanehara.
-Ricardo overwhelmed him with punches and takedowns, while Kanehara repeatedly reversed to top position and kept attacking, but Arona submitted him in the second round with a kneebar.
+Arona's next opponent was Catch Wrestling expert Hiromitsu Kanehara.
+Ricardo overwhelmed him with punches and takedowns, while Kanehara repeatedly reversed to top position and kept attacking, but Arona shockingly submitted him in the second round with a Kneebar.
 Afterwards, Arona took part in a tournament for the RINGS Middleweight Championship, facing Jeremy Horn again in the first round and beating him by unanimous decision.
 The final match was against Gustavo Machado, who Arona defeated with kicks and punches in 1:29 to win the tournament and the title.